Yashasvi-webmob/Match_fixture/README.md

 * "/team/add-details", to add details of a team
 #### GET
 * "/team/list-details", to get details of all teams
-* "/team/find-by-team", to get team details by team
+* "/team/find-by-id", to get team details by object id
 #### DELETE
 * "/team/delete-by-id", to delete team by object id
+#### UPDATE
+* "/team/update/:id", to update team by object id

 ## Sport
 * "/sport", to enter sport route